Learn all about some of the best Art Blocks projects and why they’re so popular with fans and collectors of generative art.

-Each NFT asset has 8 rarity features in different combinations, percentages, and values.
+Each NFT asset has eight rarity features in different combinations, percentages, and values.
 These rarity features are Speed, ColorMode, ColorHue, ColorBase, FlipMode, Layers, Dimensions, and DimensionsRatio.

-These small blocks, in turn, organize randomly to compose the entire NFT art.
-Each NFT art of this 500-item collection contains a letter from the name Art Blocks.
-If you can collect all the 9 letters, you become a member of the TBOA Club.
+500 NFTs exist.
+Each one contains a letter from the name Art Blocks.
+Collect all nine letters, and you’ll become a member of the TBOA Club.

 Paper Armada is a collection of 3,000 NFT arts that look like spacecraft created by Kjetil Golid.
 However, these spacecraft illustrations exist in a static 2D image.

-During the mint event, random hash codes interacted with the generative algorithm to produce a complete fleet, a lone spacecraft, or a small armada, and the process was fully random.
+During the mint event, random hash codes interacted with the generative algorithm to produce a complete fleet, a lone spacecraft, or a small armada, and the process was entirely random.

-Ieva NFT project is the product of 500 NFT artworks generated by the Ieva algorithm.
-The code starts creating shapes from a random point on the grid in specific sequences.
+The Ieva NFT project is the product of 500 NFT artworks generated by the Ieva algorithm.
+The code creates shapes from a random point on the grid in specific sequences.
 All such shapes have smooth corners that increase visual aesthetics.

-To make each NFT unique, the algorithm uses any one of the 4 different atmospheric conditions, nine different window patterns, and four different reflections.
+To make each NFT unique, the algorithm uses any one of the four different atmospheric conditions, nine window patterns, and four reflections.